 No midterms or final exam.
 As well, even major projects (e.g., literature analysis, written reports) are made up of several smaller elements to help you improve and succeed.
-No one element is worth more than ~12% of your overall course grade.

 Some flexibility in deadlines.
 Life happens!
 Many activities and assignment elements have some flexibility (e.g., grace periods where assignments can be handed in after the due date without penalty).
 There are also other policies in place to help you balance your individual needs with course completion.
 See the details on eClass (assignment outlines/details).